Uzebox/uzebox/README.txt

 	-Created new Makefile to build all tools and demos from the base directory -Created Makefile for the tool packrom
 	-Fixed buffer overflow in packrom
+	-Fixed broked parameters in Uzem
+	-Fixed bug in loadUzeImage() in Uzem.
+Loading '.uze' files is working again -Removed the default option '-march=native' in Uzem and Packrom because MinGW uses an unsuported version of gcc.
+	-Fixed the missing '.exe' when building Uzem in Windows.
+	-Added support for Uzem to define the SDL directory when building for Windows.
+By default the build system will look in C:\SDL\.
+This is good because you don't need to copy files from SDL inside MinGW making both hard to update.
 	-Changes in some demos filenames and Makefiles to build in Linux machines

 Rev 3.0 Notes